yeatscircle/myTransformers/docs/source/en/model_doc/code_llama.md

 - Infilling is only available in the 7B and 13B base models, and not in the Python, Instruct, 34B, or 70B models.
 - Use the `<FILL_ME>` token where you want your input to be filled.
 The tokenizer splits this token to create a formatted input string that follows the [original training pattern](https://github.com/facebookresearch/codellama/blob/cb51c14ec761370ba2e2bc351374a79265d0465e/llama/generation.py#L402).
 This is more robust than preparing the pattern yourself.
     ```py
-    from transformers import LlamaForCausalLM, CodeLlamaTokenizer
+    from myTransformers import LlamaForCausalLM, CodeLlamaTokenizer

     tokenizer = CodeLlamaTokenizer.from_pretrained("meta-llama/CodeLlama-7b-hf")
     model = LlamaForCausalLM.from_pretrained("meta-llama/CodeLlama-7b-hf")